Skip to content

 Misbehavior-Bench Evaluation Framework

-Misbehavior Type Dataset Samples Question Type
+Error Type Dataset Samples Task Type

-Hallucination POPE + R-Bench 2000 Multiple choice
+Hallucination POPE + R-Bench 2000 Multiple Choice

 Adversarial ANDA + PGN 400 Yes/No